Last Updated: March 28, 2023

 Is Big Island as Nice as Maui?

 Both islands have their strong points.
-If you want to go on more outdoor adventures and volcano-viewing, head to the Big Island.
+There’s no doubt that Maui is a great diving destination, but if you want to go on more outdoor adventures and volcano-viewing, head to the Big Island.

 My unbounded love for the oceans and everything it has to offer motivated me to pursue my passion and become a professional scuba diving instructor.